 Within the workplace, it is not uncommon to encounter situations that may be personally challenging and difficult to navigate – requiring professional input when considering ways to tackle such situations.
 In addition to this, holding a position of leadership within an organization can place an immense amount of pressure on an individual, especially when handling difficult situations in which a variety of factors must be considered prior to approaching the situation and making decisions – some in which may greatly impact the employees involved and the workplace itself.

-The Key Person Advice Line, provided by Homewood Health is an extremely helpful tool to utilize when faced with complicated workplace situations.
-The 24/7 accessible advice line allows managers, supervisors, owners, or union representatives to connect with Homewood Health senior level clinicians should a situation arise within the workplace that may need or could benefit from professional input.
+The Key Person Advice Line, provided by Telus Health, is an extremely helpful tool to utilize when faced with complicated workplace situations.
+The 24/7 accessible advice line allows managers, supervisors, owners, or union representatives to connect with Telus Health senior level clinicians should a situation arise within the workplace that may need or could benefit from professional input.

 Situations that benefit from consultation and coaching through The Key Person Advice Line include but are not limited to: